Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/README.md

 When you have your accelerations, calculate the new velocities in the `x`, `y`, and `z` directions:
 ![alt text](images/velocity_equations_2.PNG)

 Using these gravity equations, you can calculate your particles' new positions and velocities `x y z vx vy vz` at timestep `t+1`.
 Then repeat the calculations for the next timestep after.
-If there are many particles in the system and/or you are simulating for many timesteps, the compute intensive nature of this problem becomes clear.
+If there are many particles in the system and / or you are simulating for many timesteps, the compute intensive nature of this problem becomes clear.
 This algorithm has a computational complexity of *O(N<sup>2</sup>)* due to the iterative nature of the process.
 This is a great opportunity for implementing an accelerator in hardware.

 In Module_01-Python Simulations on x86, you can try the `nbody.py` to see how slow the particle simulation runs in software only.
 The particle simulation runs much faster with accelerators implemented in hardware (AI Engine).